 The School of Education has provided so much support in addition to the excellent course and allowed me to develop a clear idea of my future career path.

-A good honours degree in a related field is required.
+2:1 honours degree in a related field.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.